CIS Frequently Asked Questions

 How do I cancel a survey administration request?

-A survey record can be cancelled by setting the record to 'No' survey.
+A survey record can be canceled by setting the record to 'No' from the "Receive Survey" drop down menue and hitting the "update" button.

 What should I NOT do to a survey packet to get it processed for recognized results?